Town of New Hope, Wisconsin

 DOG LICENSES:

-• All dogs 5 months of age or older require a license.
+• All dogs 5 months of age or older require a license,

-The fee is $22.00 if not spayed or neutered.
+• $12.00 for neutered or spayed dogs, $22.00 if not spayed or neutered.

 • First offense fines for County Animal control Ordinance violations are $169-$263.50 (this includes failure to license).